michaelnoi/michaelnoi.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Finished Bachelor of Arts in Philosophy at the [University of Munich (LMU)](https://www.lmu.de/en/).
+I finished my Bachelor of Arts in Philosophy at the [University of Munich (LMU)](https://www.lmu.de/en/).